Ansys Fluent, CFX

 /opt/software/packages/ansys/2023r1/ansys_inc/v231/fluent/bin/fluent 3ddp -g -t $SLURM_NTASKS -mpi=intel -mpiopt="-genv FI_PROVIDER cxi -genv I_MPI_PIN 1 -genv I_MPI_PIN_CELL core -genv FI_PROVIDER_PATH /opt/cray/libfabric/1.15.2.0/lib64/" -i <journal-file> -cnf=fluentHostfile -scheduler_tight_coupling -pcheck=0

-Change the parts marked as <$variable>
+Change the parts marked as <$variable> according to your own preferences.

 If it is necessary, change the parameters below: